AequilibraE/aequilibrae/docs/source/overview.rst

 reproduced in the AequilibraE matrix and API.

-Because the `Open Matrix Format <https://github.com/osPlanning/omx>`_ has established itself as the de-factor standard for matrix exchange in the industry, AequilibraE aims to allow users to never touch the AEM data format if they so decide.
+Because the `Open Matrix Format <https://github.com/osPlanning/omx>`_ has established itself as the de-facto standard for matrix exchange in the industry, AequilibraE aims to allow users to never touch the AEM data format if they so decide.
 However, all underlying computation will be done using our custom format, so the importing/exporting being done under the hood will mean